 Light penalties, when having Casus Belli, refer to Grudge between the player’s unit.
 The higher the Grudge count goes, the more likely it is to influence the opinion of the individuals in a settlement, resulting in conflicts.
 Grudge is increased 50 points for each Casus Belli point that a player has on another player.
-Grudge can only be eliminated by resolving the Casus Belli i.e. to withdraw from the war.
+Grudge can only be eliminated by resolving the Casus Belli i.e. withdrawing from the war.

 Race Relations and Opinion

 Relations between the player’s race have some economic and diplomatic effects by default.
 You can check out the race of each Commander and their settlement under the Diplomacy tab.
-Apart from gaining Casus Belli, bad race relations can also lead colonies to lose happiness, units to lose morale and camps having a lower influence.
+Apart from gaining Casus Belli, bad race relations can also lead colonies to lose happiness, units to lose morale and camps to have a lower influence.
 Bad race relations will also result in opinions of the units being affected negatively.

-Opinion dictates how the player’s settlement perceive the player’s decision.
+Opinion dictates how the player’s settlement perceives the player’s decision.
 Each relation is unique in this regard and opinions are used by the AI units in the population to take action.
 Some of the actions that can immediately result in negative opinions include: